 Since writing this article I’ve seen another set of DON’T BUYS by Which?
 This time it’s 3 Washer Dryer’s that failed to function properly in their tests.
 One was “terrible” at cleaning cottons, another “did a poor job” at cleaning synthetics, and the other was found to be poor at rinsing synthetics.
-Plus don’t forget the “Don’t Buy” warning covers all other appliances and many other products.
+Don’t forget these “Don’t Buy” warnings cover all other appliances and many other products.

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..

 Subscribe to Which? today and save 30% on Digital Annual subscription for your first year.
 Offer ends 18.03.24.
 This offer is only available for new Which? annual subscriptions (excluding Gardening, Travel, Computing or Money packages).